Department of Sociology

 0 to 4 Other Hours.

-Special problems not covered by other courses; course depends upon needs and interest of the student and upon the number of credit hours.
+Special problems and issues not covered by other courses; challenges and opportunities facing Latino populations that may include but are not limited to social, political, religious and economic issues; course depends upon needs and interest of the student, upon the number of credit hours, and faculty availability and expertise.
 May be repeated for credit.
 Prerequisites: Freshman or sophomore classification; approval of instructor.

 LMAS 289 Special Topics in...